DHTMLX/docs-suite/docs/chart/initialization.md

 # Initialization

-To initialize dhtmlxChart in an application, you need to take the following steps:
+To initialize DHTMLX Chart in an application, you need to take the following steps:

-- [Download the dhtmlxChart package](https://dhtmlx.com/docs/products/dhtmlxChart/download.shtml) and unpack it into a folder of your project
+- [Download the DHTMLX Chart package](https://dhtmlx.com/docs/products/dhtmlxChart/download.shtml) and unpack it into a folder of your project
 - [Include source files](#include-source-files)
 - [Create a container](#create-a-container)
 - [Initialize Chart](#initialize-chart) with the object constructor